 Newtown families: Alex Jones fails to show up for deposition

-Jones, however, broadcasted his daily show Tuesday from the Infowars studio in Austin, Smith confirmed in a court filing Wednesday.
+On Tuesday, however, Jones broadcasted his daily website show at the Infowars studio in Austin, his lawyers said.
+He did not appear in person on the show Wednesday, but he provided commentary by phone including pre-recorded segments for portions of the program.
+He did not discuss the deposition or his medical conditions at the beginning of the show.

-“The Court’s order in this case that a noticed deposition will go forward, and its denial of Mr. Jones’s Motion … constitute orders to appear for deposition, which Mr. Jones has flouted,” Mattei wrote in a court filing Wednesday.
-“The Court has authority under the Connecticut Practice Book and inherent authority to enforce its own orders.”
+Jones underwent an exam by another doctor and medical testing Wednesday, Pattis said.
+The doctor, Amy Offutt, wrote in a letter that she examined Jones for “acute medical issues that were time-sensitive and potentially serious” and lab tests were pending.

-Twenty first graders and six educators were killed in the Newtown, Connecticut, shooting.
+Twenty first graders and six educators were killed in the 2012 shooting.
 The families of eight of the victims and an FBI agent who responded to school sued Jones, Infowars and others, saying they have been subjected to harassment and death threats from Jones’ followers because of the hoax conspiracy.
+Jones has since said he believes the shooting did occur.

 By DAVE COLLINS